mmundy42/cobrababel/README.rst

 MetaNetX Notes
 ^^^^^^^^^^^^^^

-CobraBabel uses `MNXref Version 2015/09/03 <http://www.metanetx.org/mnxdoc/mnxref.html>`_.
+CobraBabel uses `MNXref Version 2017/05/04 <http://www.metanetx.org/mnxdoc/mnxref.html>`_.

+The list of metabolites is very large and includes metabolites that are not used in any reaction.
+CobraBabel only includes metabolites that are used in a reaction when creating a universal model.

-Some reactions are defined with unspecified stoichiometry coefficients, for example:
+Some reactions are defined with unspecified stoichiometry coefficients.
+For example, reaction MNXR109485 has the equation:
-``(2n) MNXM1471 + 1 MNXM3341 = (2n) MNXM1 + 1 MNXM4074 + (2n) MNXM537``.
-Currently,
+``(2n) MNXM17@MNXD1 + 1 MNXM18575@MNXD1 = 1 MNXM1@MNXD1 + (n) MNXM47@MNXD1 + (n) MNXM87@MNXD1``.
-CobraBabel does not include these reactions when creating an universal model.
+Currently, CobraBabel does not include these reactions when creating a universal model.

-There are some reactions where there is a BIOMASS metabolite in the reaction definition.
-But the BIOMASS metabolite is not defined so any reactions with the BIOMASS metabolite are not included in the universal model.
+A reaction equation is defined with metabolites in a generic compartment using the syntax ``MNXM17@MNXD1`` to identify the metabolite and compartment.
+CobraBabel replaces the "@" character with an "_" character in the metabolite ID when creating a universal model.

 If a reaction has a value in the Source field, there is only one source in the
 format: ``source:id``.
 Sources include Rhea (rhea), KEGG (kegg), MetaCyc (metacyc), UniPathway (upa), The Seed (seed), BiGG (bigg), BioPath (biopath), and Reactome (reactome).
 Set the ``verbose`` parameter when calling ``create_metanetx_universal_model()`` to show a warning for reactions with an invalid format in the Source field.

-There are no compartments so metabolites are defined without a compartment.

 There are no names for reactions so the reaction name is set to the reaction ID.